drupal-ukraine/vansible/README.md

 How it works

 - ansible installed within guest
-- inventory and playbook.yml copied inside
+- inventory and playbook.yml copied into guest
-- ansible-playbook run inside
+- ansible-playbook run there

 Feel free to post Pull Requests.